matrix-org/matrix-spec-proposals/proposals/4140-delayed-events-futures.md

 ### Allocating the event ID at the point of scheduling the send

-This was considered, but when sending a future the `event_id` is not yet available:
+This was considered, but when sending a delayed event the `event_id` is not yet available:

 The Matrix spec says that the `event_id` must use the [reference hash](https://spec.matrix.org/v1.10/rooms/v11/#event-ids) which is [calculated from the fields](https://spec.matrix.org/v1.10/server-server-api/#calculating-the-reference-hash-for-an-event) of an event including the `origin_server_timestamp` as defined in [this list](https://spec.matrix.org/v1.10/rooms/v11/#client-considerations)

-Since the `origin_server_timestamp` should be the timestamp the event has when entering the DAG (required for call duration computation) we cannot compute the `event_id` when using the send endpoint when the future has not yet resolved.
+Since the `origin_server_timestamp` should be the timestamp the event has when entering the DAG (required for call duration computation) we cannot compute the `event_id` when using the send endpoint when the dealyed event has not yet resolved.

 ### MSC4018 (use client sync loop)